nshan651/Pollution-Autoencoders/README.md

 <p align="center">
   <img src="images/pipeline/gifs/data_scroll.gif" alt="data_scroll">
-  <i>Carbon Monoxide Data</i>
+  <i style="font-size: 8pt">Carbon Monoxide Data</i>
 </p>

 After obtaining the requisite data, we cleaned and preprocessed the data by removing cities that had the same name and any entries with missing values.
 While this made the data quickly useable, a more ideal solution would be to add a state/country code to distinguish between cities and to impute any missing values.
 For more on this see the [future improvements](#future-improvements) section.

-We compared the autoencoder model to Principle Component Analysis, a much older technique used for dimensionality reduction that has been a part of statistical literature since the early twentieth century.[[2]](#2)
+We compared the autoencoder model to Principle Component Analysis, a much older technique used for dimensionality reduction that has been a part of statistical literature since the early twentieth century.[[2]](#2) The main distinction between autoencoders and PCA is that autoencoders can span a nonlinear subspace, whereas PCA learns the principle subspace.

+Autoencoders that employ nonlinar encoder and decoder functions can create a more powerful generalization than PCA.
+However, an autoencoder model that is allowed too much capacity is at risk of reconstructing the input "too perfectly" without extracting any useful information.[[3]](#1)

 ## Pipeline